The Scalene Muscles: Trigger Point Pain

 Where are the scalene muscles?

-The Scalene muscles are a group of muscles consisting of the scalenus anterior, scalenus medius, scalenus posterior, and 30% of people have a fourth muscle, the scalene minimus.
+The Scalene muscles are a group of muscles consisting of the scalenus anterior, scalenus medius, and scalenus posterior.
+Thirty percent of people have a fourth muscle, the scalene minimus.
 These muscles are located toward the side of the neck and attach the neck vertebrae to the 1st and 2nd ribs.

 What movements do the scalene muscles control?